siliconshells/personalsite.github.io/_pages/ai-projects.md

     <!-- Right Column (Description) -->
     <div style="flex: 1; display: flex;">
       <p style="margin: 0; padding: 4px 0;font-size: 15px;">
-        This application was written in Rust and containerized with <strong>Docker</strong> using the Amazon Linux 2023 base image during the <strong>CI/CD</strong> process setup for this project in GitHub.
+        This application was written in Rust and containerized with <strong>Docker</strong> using the Amazon Linux 2023 base image during the <strong>CI/CD</strong> process in GitLab.
 The image was pushed to <strong>Amazon Elastic Container Registry</strong> and used to create a <strong>Lambda function with an API gateway</strong> to serve the search function.
 Its main function is to connect to a <strong>Qdrant vector database</strong> and do a vector search using the text provided to the api.
-It would return a result of records containing semantically similar words.
+It would return records containing semantically similar words.
 The vector database was populated with information on movies from a <strong>jsonl</strong> file and the embeddings were automatically created.
       </p>
     </div>
   </div>